getpelican/pelican-plugins/Readme.rst

 Extract table of content  Extracts table of contents (ToC) from ``article.content``

+Feed Filter               Filter elements from feeds according to custom rules.

 Figure References         Provides a system to number and references figures

 Filetime from Git         Uses Git commit to determine page date